Insulet EU Privacy Notice

 - Contract & Contract Implementation: We use your personal information in order to conclude and execute contracts with you at your request, including contracts for the purchase/loan of Insulet products or services.
 We rely on the legal basis of processing for the performance of a contract.

-- Improving our services: We analyse information about how you use our services, or feedback that you provide via surveys regarding our products and services, to provide an improved experience for our customers.
+- Improving our services: We analyse information about how you use our services, or feedback that you provide via surveys regarding our products and services, to provide an improved experience for our customers, and to improve and evaluate our services.
+This may include aggregating your information to perform data analytics.
 It is in our legitimate business interests to use the information provided to us for this purpose so we can understand any issues with our services to improve it.

 - Exercising our rights: We may use any of the categories of your personal information to exercise our legal rights where it is necessary to do so, for example to detect, prevent and respond to fraud claims, intellectual property infringement claims or violations of law or the contract.
 It is in our legitimate interests to respond to any such claims in order to defend our legal rights.